-This is by far the most frequently asked-for recipe in my repertoire – how to make dill-garlic pickles, without vinegar.
-Naturally fermented (aka cultured) pickles produce the most delicious sour flavour that is full of naturally occurring good bacteria.
-The pickles float in a cloudy brine that is delicious, and many are known to drink this brine for the flavour and beneficial bacteria.
+Naturally fermented (aka cultured) pickles produce the most delicious sour flavour thanks to the naturally occurring good bacteria.
+The pickles float in a cloudy brine that is delicious.
+Many are known to drink this brine for the flavour and beneficial bacteria.
 When we had sore stomach’s as kids, my mom or grandmother would have us drink a little sip of the pickle or sauerkraut brine.
 It really helped!

 The following recipe is directly from my European grandfather.
-Some of my best memories growing up are visiting my grandparents house during harvest season, my most favourite time of year.
-Their cold storage pungent with the smell of brine wafting from giant earthenware crocks – that were almost as big and tall as my ten year old self.
-Opening the heavy stone lid and reaching in for those super-sour-garickly pickles is one of my favourite childhood memories.
+Some of my best memories growing up are visiting my grandparents house during harvest season, my favourite time of year.
+Their cold storage was always pungent with the smell of heavy brine wafting from several massive earthenware crocks that were almost as tall as my ten year old self.
+Opening the heavy stone lid and reaching in for those super-sour-garickly pickles was so much fun!

 Find a local source of pickling cucumbers that still have a nice hard crunch to them.
-If you buy soft cucumbers or tough skinned cucumbers, you might end up with bitter and soft pickles.
-This is very important.
-I always search for just-harvested cucumbers that are very crunchy.
+If you buy soft cucumbers or tough skinned cucumbers you might end up with bitter and soft pickles.
+The freshness of your cukes is very important in producing a fantastic finished product.

 Wash your crock (or wide-mouth glass jars or other non-porous container) really well.
-I use boiled water off the kettle to wash to ensure everything is sterilized.
-I do not want unwanted bacteria in my pickles, this introduces potential moulds causing the batch to go off.
+I use boiled water off the kettle to wash ensuring everything is sterilized.
+Unwanted bacteria introduces molds that might cause the batch to go off.
 Once your container is washed and the cukes are ready, add the following herbs to the bottom of the crock:

-– 1 grape leaf (grape leaves are rich in tannins that inhibit an enzyme in the cukes from going soft.
+One fresh grape leaf (grape leaves are rich in tannins that inhibit an enzyme in the cukes from going soft.
 If you don’t have access to grape leaves skip this step and don’t worry)

 All of these spices are to taste.
 For one litre jar sized batch, I’d use half a teaspoon of each spice, and 1 whole head of garlic